goreleaser/goreleaser/www/docs/customization/nfpm.md

       # The package summary.
       #
-      # Default: first line of the description
+      # Default: first line of the description.
       summary: Explicit Summary for Sample Package

       # The package group.